Alaska Fly Fishing Lodge

 Lodge Policy: Strict catch-and-release policy for freshwater species.
 You may, however, ship home five salmon from your trip (if available).
 The Lodge will prepare, package, and freeze your catch for the trip home.

-32 Rivers to choose from . . .
-With nearly 20 boats scattered throughout the region and access to many rivers where a boat is unnecessary.
-You'll have a number of fisheries to choose from each day.
+30 Rivers to choose from...
+Nearly 20 boats are scattered throughout the region, and there is access to many rivers where a boat is unnecessary.
+You'll have several fisheries to choose from each day.

 Guides: Two anglers per guide.
 On average, the guides have been with the Lodge for twelve years.
 They have fished around the world, and guiding is their career.
 They can help beginners learn how to cast or show experienced fly anglers how to reach a tricky undercut bank.
 Your guides have the flexibility to go where the fishing is best for the species you want to target.

-Equipment: No equipment is included.
-Flies are included in the package, and a large selection available at the Lodge.
+Fishing Equipment: No equipment is included.
+Flies are included in the package, and a large selection is available at the Lodge.
+There is also a fly-tying table, and materials are available upon request.
 A 4-to-6-weight fly rod is recommended for non-salmon species, a 7-to-9-weight rod for salmon, and a 9-to-10-weight rod for kings.
 Floating lines and sink tips are effective, especially for kings.
-A rod and reel rental is $75.00 per person for the week.
-Boot rentals are $25.00 p.p.
+A fly outfit rental is $75 per person per week, with a $50 breakage fee.
+Boot rentals are $25 p.p.
 A comprehensive gear and tackle list is provided in our confirmation packet.

 A Typical Fishing Day: